Lucy Leon

 Biography

-Lucy is a Researcher at the Global Exchange on Migration and Diversity, on a research and knowledge exchange project focussed on the No Recourse to Public Funds (NRPF) immigration condition and social services provision for those at risk of destitution.
-Lucy also works on the Measuring Irregular Migration (MIrreM) project, exploring strategic approaches to regularisation for undocumented migrants in Europe.
-Her research interests include migration, poverty, inequality, sociology of childhood, children's rights, participatory methodologies and co-production.
+Lucy is a Researcher at the Global Exchange on Migration and Diversity, where she works on a research and knowledge exchange project focused on the No Recourse to Public Funds (NRPF) immigration condition and social services provision for those at risk of destitution.
+She also works on the Measuring Irregular Migration (MIrreM) project, which explores strategic approaches to regularisation for undocumented migrants in Europe.
+Her research interests include migration, poverty, inequality, the sociology of childhood, children's rights, participatory methodologies, and co-production.

 Selected publications

-Leon, L .and Rosen, R. (2023) Unaccompanied migrant children and indebted relations: weaponising safeguarding.
+Leon, L. & Rosen, R. (2023) Unaccompanied migrant children and indebted relations: weaponising safeguarding.
 Child & Family Social Work

 Aissatou, Prokopiou, E., Leon, L., Abdullayeva, M., Mirfat, Osman, Iyambo, P., Rosen, R., Rebin, Meetoo, V., & Zak.
 (2022).
 Stories Too Big for a Case File: Unaccompanied Young People Confront the Hostile Environment in Pandemic Times.
 Sociological Research Online, 27 (3), 550–558.